Deals

 Managing Deals

 In the kanban view, you can manage all your deals and monitor their statuses.
-Each status represents a stage where the deal currently stands.
-At the top of the view, filters are available to help you quickly locate specific deals based on your criteria.
-You can filter by Status, Customer, Sales Rep, Created By, and Publications, and toggle the view to include or exclude archived deals.
+Each status represents a stage where the deal currently stands, marked by its color on the top border of each column.

-Example: If you're looking for campaigns that include items from your podcast, apply the "Publications" filter and select the Podcast publication.
+Example: If you're looking for campaigns that include items from your podcast, add the "Publications" filter and select the Podcast publication.

 To update a deal's status, simply drag and drop the deal card to the desired status column.